The Economic Impact of Low- and High-Frequency Temperature Changes: Data Description

 \subsection{U.S. Panel}

 Average temperature series for the U.S. panel are from \href{https://www.ncei.noaa.gov/pub/data/cirs/climdiv/}{NOAA nClimDiv}, natively at the county–month level.\footnote{The data are available at the 30 minute (grid)-year level.
 We merge it with 30 minute population weights in 2020 to obtain spatial averages.} These are then (1) spatially averaged to the state level using author-constructed static population weights, and (2) averaged over time to the yearly level.
-The temperature series are recorded in °F and expressed as deviations from their pre-1980 mean.
+The temperature series are recorded in °F but we convert them to °C to facilitate comparisons with the international data.
+The temperature series are then expressed as deviations from their pre-1980 mean.

 Static county population weights are produced by calculating the percent of the total state population represented by each county in the 2020 IPUMS NHGIS population dataset.
 State population data are obtained from FRED at the yearly level.
 These population weights are used in computing the population-weighted averages reported in the paper.